What Does My Blood Test Mean?

 On the left I grouped the various items that would be tested, followed by typical "normal" ranges and then a brief description of what that item is or does.
 The last two columns are to give you an idea of what doctors are looking for when the numbers are lower or higher than the reference ranges.

 Remember that your particular results will only make sense when considered along with your personal medical history.
 Your doctor is trained to consider all that information.
 This chart is not designed to diagnose any disease.
-The goal is to give you a little bit clearer idea what all those numbers mean.
+The goal is to give you a little bit clearer idea of what all those numbers mean.

 You also need to know that some labs may have different reference ranges than appear on this chart.
 Because of the variety of testing methods and equipment, you should always follow the reference ranges provided on your test results.